omnidynmc/3DPrinter-Canbus-Registry/README.md

 # 3DPrinter-Canbus-Registry
-Registry for various CANBus capable 3D printing boards.
+Here you will find Canboot and Klipper configurations for various CANBus 3D Printing boards.

 # Devices